pzembrod/cc64/README.md

 See [Usage](Usage.md) for how to use cc64, including how to get [curly braces in PETSCII](Usage.md#character-set).

-[cc64 ranguage restrictions](C-lang-subset.md) lists the subset of C that cc64 supports.
+[cc64 language restrictions](C-lang-subset.md) lists the subset of C that cc64 supports.

 [Code layout and library concept](Runtime-libs.md) explains, among others, how